 Just like any other personal injury or medical malpractice claim, plaintiffs in birth injury cases can sue for the additional medical expenses incurred as a result of the defendant’s negligence.
 Additionally, plaintiffs can typically secure compensation for future medical expenses related to the care of an injured baby.
 Many infants who suffer birth injuries wind up with disabilities or other limitations requiring consistent medical care.

 Parents of injured babies can often secure compensation for these future medical costs and any other anticipated costs related to managing their child’s medical condition.
 Parents in birth injury cases can also sue for the physical pain and emotional suffering resulting from the birth injury and for the future difficulties an injured child will likely face.
 Finally, plaintiffs can also sue for any lost income due to time they are forced to spend away from work.

 It’s crucial to hire an experienced medical malpractice lawyer with a proven track record of successful cases to handle your birth injury lawsuit.
 Birth injuries are often incredibly traumatic and emotionally taxing situations, so hire a professional to handle your legal concerns so you and your family can focus on healing.

-At Bode & Collins, we offer the resources and experience of a larger firm with the intimacy and compassion of a smaller firm.
+At The Law Office of Chris Bode we offer the resources and experience of a larger firm with the intimacy and compassion of a smaller firm.
 We take the time to get to know every one of our clients to provide the most comprehensive representation possible.
 Reach out to our team to schedule a case evaluation about your birth injury in Arizona.
 We’ll review your case and let you know what type of compensation you might expect from a claim.